al5dy/yamap-block-gutenberg/readme.txt

 2. Go to Plugins -> Add New
 3. Search for Yandex Maps for Gutenberg -> Install Now (on the side Yandex Maps for Gutenberg)
 4. Activate the plugin
-5. Until Gutenberg gets merged into WordPress core, it requires the <a href="https://wordpress.org/plugins/gutenberg/" title="Gutenberg" target="_blank">Gutenberg plugin</a>.
+5. Until Gutenberg gets merged into WordPress core, it requires the <a href="https://wordpress.org/plugins/gutenberg/" title="Gutenberg" target="_blank">Gutenberg plugin</a> (WordPress version 4.9.8 and below).

 = Manual installation =